Willgran/Crowdfunding_ETL/README.md

 + The "subcategory_id" column, with the unique identification numbers matching those in the "subcategory_id" column of the subcategory DataFrame

 **Choose one of the following two options for extracting and transforming the data from the contacts.xlsx Excel data:**

+ Option 2, complete the following steps:

+  - Import the contacts.xlsx file into a DataFrame.

+  * Extract the "contact_id", "name", and "email" columns by using regular expressions.

+  + Create a new DataFrame with the extracted data.

+  - Convert the "contact_id" column to the integer type.

+  * Split each "name" column value into a first and a last name, and place each in a new column.

+  + Clean and then export the DataFrame as contacts.csv

+**Create the Crowdfunding Database**

+- Create a new Postgres database, named crowdfunding_db.

+* Using the database schema, create the tables in the correct order to handle the foreign keys.

++ Verify the table creation by running a SELECT statement for each table.

+- Import each CSV file into its corresponding SQL table.

+* Verify that each table has the correct data by running a SELECT statement for each.